GMAT Score for Michigan Ross School of Business

 • People in groups that are overrepresented in MBA admissions typically need to earn higher GMAT scores.

-• If you are in an overrepresented group(s), aim for a GMAT score that beats the Ross average, possibly one at the top end of the mid-80% range, or higher if you have notable weaknesses in your profile.
+• If you are in an overrepresented group(s), aim for a GMAT score that beats the Ross average.
+Aim for a score at the top of the mid-80% range, or higher if you have weaknesses in your profile.

-• If you are in an underrepresented group, aim for a GMAT score that at least meets the Ross average of the most recent incoming class.
+• If you are in an underrepresented group, aim for a GMAT score that at least meets the Ross average.

-• Top MBA programs typically prefer to see GMAT Quant scores of 47+, and they like to see fairly balanced section scores.
+• Top MBA programs typically prefer GMAT Quant scores of 49+, and they like to see fairly balanced section scores.

 • The Ross average GMAT score is not a “magic number” for admittance.

 Remember, whatever your GMAT score goal, with the right attitude and a smart study plan, you CAN earn the score you need to be competitive at Ross.
 (A top-notch, personalized GMAT prep course also doesn’t hurt.)
-Consider the GMAT one more opportunity to show off your skills, and do everything in your power to seize that opportunity!
+Consider the GMAT as another opportunity to showcase your skills, and do everything in your power to seize that opportunity!

 What’s Next?